pmcollins/gumdrop/gumdrop.sql/README.md

 columns.
 Once we have our column collection defined, we just pass it in to the `Inserter` constructor along with the name of the table.

-With an `Inserter` instance (a singleton is fine because Inserter is thread safe) we can insert a row.
-We call `insert`, passing in a db connection object and the entity we want to persist:
+To insert a row, we call `insert`, passing in a db connection object and the entity we want to persist:

 ```java